Unless noted specifically otherwise. the below policies apply to both continuing and new students.

 Jury and Witness Duty

-A KSAS or WSE graduate student employed by either school (i.e., a teaching assistant, research assistant paid by the university, research assistant paid by an external grant/fellowship or hourly worker) summoned for jury duty or subpoenaed to testify, is authorized to be absent from his/her work for the actual time required by such service.
-A graduate student employee must present the summons or subpoena to his/her immediate supervisor before a leave can be issued.
+A KSAS or WSE graduate student receiving stipend/salary from the school (i.e., a teaching assistant, research assistant paid by the university, research assistant paid by an external grant/fellowship or hourly worker) summoned for jury duty or subpoenaed to testify, is authorized to be absent from their university obligations for the actual time required by such service.
+A graduate student employee (salary/hourly) must present the summons or subpoena to their immediate supervisor before a leave can be issued.

 Jury duty or duty as a court witness is service and time spent away from a University position as a result of a subpoena issued by a court.
 Service as a volunteer expert witness or other volunteer court duty is not included in the provisions of this leave.